anbarief/statistweepy/README.md

 # Statistweepy (v.0.1)
-A (still in work) simple tool that use tweepy to collect and use Twitter data.
-The data structure is simple `Status` object collected using tweepy.
+A (still improving) simple tool to Analyze Twitter Data.

 To collect the data you must have a 'consumer key', 'consumer secret', 'access token', and 'access secret', that can be obtained by [register for a Twitter application](http://apps.twitter.com/).
 These will be used to access Twitter API through your Twitter account, and should be kept private.
 Notice also that you should *read and peruse the Twitter Developer Agreement and Policy carefully*, you may not use the data carelessly for example to do surveillance, provoke negative conflicts, etc.

 Requirements :
 - [Tweepy](http://docs.tweepy.org/en/v3.5.0/)